 - No-knockdown-tough or reposition from Skorne's Paingiver Task Master

 - Other factions' models with fire-typed guns, such as Northkin Raiders, Cataphract Incindiarii or Ravagore

 - They need to bunch up to do well in melee

 - Expect skirmishers, not the Mk2 killers

 - Try out the frogs with Dominar Rasheth: Move up the raiders to do their thing, but position one frog next to enemy models.
 Rasheth then casts Breath of Corruption, targeting the frog in the back (so he hits on 3+ (7+ if the frog got too close and is in melee).
 The frog cares not as it is immune to Corrosion spells, but the spell is an AOE and will affect close models.
 The AOE even stays for a round, causing enemy to take additional damage or move away and take a free strikes from the frog.

-- Although the box they come in labels them a "Minion Gatorman Unit" this is a holdover from Mk2.
+- Although the box they come in labels them a "Minion Gatorman Unit" they're not Gatormen - the packaging is a holdover from Mk2.
 Croaks are their own thing.

 - Released in Hordes: Devastation (I think?)
 (2015)